 President of BCALA, two-term ALA Library Council member, International Federation of Library Assocations supporter, academic librarian, library consultant, professor of library and information science, and Virginia State Librarian, John was a consummate professional.
 In the years since his passing, his influence on BCALA is still very evident.

-Follow the link if you would like to contribute to the John C. Tyson Minority Fellowship.
+Follow the link if you would like to contribute to the John C. Tyson Minority Scholarship.